Dengzhi-USTC/A-robust-registration-loss/README.md

 - Experiments
   - Optimization of a single example by embedding the metric into the traditional optimization based on Adam solver.
 [Demo](./code)
   ![](./data/supp_real_exp-1.png)
-  - Embedding our metrics into deep learning and transforming supervised frameworks into unsupervised frameworks, and we implement our experiments with [RMP-Net](./experiments), [DCP](./experiments), and [FMR](./experiments).
+  - Embedding our metric into deep learning and transforming supervised frameworks into unsupervised frameworks, and we implement our experiments with [RMP-Net](./experiments), [DCP](./experiments), and [FMR](./experiments).
 We also provide the [pretrained models](https://mailustceducn-my.sharepoint.com/:u:/g/personal/zhideng_mail_ustc_edu_cn/EZ1nYTksRa1JndRj7c6wV4IB9wfSr3ataJV8NE0b4EZYtQ?e=PIJsFB).
 - Cost computation

 ![](./data/Computation_cost.png)